toddadams057/getmygit/README.md

 # getmygit

-This should be the brached version.
+This should be the branched version.